Jianglin954/Awesome-papers-in-the-fileds-of-CV-ML-PR-DM/README.md

 ### Shallow Clustering

 1. **Large Scale Spectral Clustering with Landmark-Based Representation.** *Xinlei Chen et al, AAAI 2011.*  [[PDF]](http://www.cad.zju.edu.cn/home/dengcai/Publication/Conference/2011_AAAI-LSC.pdf) [[Author]](https://xinleic.xyz/)
-Notes: This paper adopts anchor graph for spectral clustering.
+Notes: This paper adopts an **Anchor Graph** for spectral clustering.

 1. **Sparse Subspace Clustering: Algorithm, Theory, and Applications.** *Ehsan Elhamifar et al, IEEE TPAMI 2013.*  [[PDF]](https://ieeexplore.ieee.org/document/6482137) [[Author]](https://khoury.northeastern.edu/home/eelhami/)
 Notes: This papers proposes **Sparse Subspace Clustering (SSC)** which introduces sparse representation into the subspace clustering problem, and define the **Self-Expressiveness** property: each data point in a union of subspaces can be efficiently reconstructed by a combination of other points in the dataset.